rajveer-s/Code-Quiz/README.md

 # Code-Quiz
 ````
-At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment perhaps as part of an interview process.
+At some point in your journey to become a full-stack web developer
+you’ll likely be asked to complete a coding assessment perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
 ````